kevinczhou/ReFLeCT/README.md

 Follow the Docker setup instructions [here](https://github.com/kevinczhou/3D-RAPID?tab=readme-ov-file#setting-up-your-environment), using the Docker file provided here (`media/dockerfile`).

 ## Usage
-Download the data from TBD, preserving the file path structure (adjust `data_path` as needed).
+Download the data from [here](https://doi.org/10.7924/r4zs30t4h), preserving the file path structure (adjust `data_path` as needed).
 Next, run `ReFLeCT_reconstruction.ipynb`.
 In the second cell, select the sample via `sample_id` and set whether you want to reconstruct a single video frame or the full video (sequentially) via `optimize_single_frame`.
 Depending on the latter choice, run the code in either the "Single-frame optimization" or "Frame by frame video reconstructions" section.
 Note that the code requires a GPU, as some functions have different behavior on GPU vs CPU.
 Adjust `batch_size` so that the model fits on your GPU (we used a 48-GB GPU).

 When reconstructing the full video, select which frames of the video you want to reconstruct by adjusting `video_frames`.
 Right now, the notebook loads all the raw video frames specified by `video_frames`, even though the reconstructions are done one time point at a time.
 The code could be modified to sequentially load the frames as they are needed, but for now, if your CPU RAM is limited, reduce the number of frames in `video_frames`.